Tektronix TDS694C 4x10 GS/s Digital Scope

 Photon Beam Scan 1080

 A scanning slit instrument for measuring beam diameters.
-Much faster than either then chopper-wheel or razor blade + translation stage methods.
+Much faster than either chopper-wheel or razor blade + translation stage methods.

 Spectrometers and Monochromators